 - Dandruff: Lavender, rosemary and cedarwood oils.

 - Uplifting Aromatherapy: wild orange, tangerine, Citrus Bliss oils.

 The All in One Shampoo bars are now for sale in the VIBRATIONALITY Online Store

 Shampoo and Conditioner

 The other option you have is to buy these products.
-This body bar and shampoo and conditioner is non toxic and chemical free and already done for you if you are not wanting to take on a project.
-I used this shampoo and conditioner for 2 years before I switched to shampoo bars.
+This body bar and shampoo and conditioner is non-toxic and chemical free.
+I used this shampoo and conditioner for two years before I switched to shampoo bars.

 For a toxic free body soap, doTERRA’s bath bar is so creamy and soft, and smells amazing.